Imprints of Early Universe Cosmology on Gravitational Waves: Phase transition parameters

 \subsection{Phase transition milestones}

 We can briefly mention the key values for the field.
-Initially at high temperature, $T>T_1$, there is only one minima at $\phi=0$.
-As the universe cools, for $T=T_1$, one finds a second minima provided by,
+Initially at high temperature, $T>T_1$, there is only one minimum at $\phi=0$.
+As the universe cools, for $T=T_1$, one finds a second minimum provided by,

 The two minima become degenerate at the critical temperature, $V(0,T_c)=V(\phi_c,T_c)$, given by,

 As the universe cools down further, at $T=T_0$, $\phi=0$ ceases to be a minimum, and the only remaining minimum is given by,